-All checks must be made payable to Dauphin County Library System and shall in no event be made payable to an employee, agent, or volunteer for the credit of The Library.
-Unrestricted gifts of \$500 or less may be accepted by the Branch Manager of any library or by the Community Relations Department.
-Unrestricted gifts of more than \$500 will be accepted by the Community Relations Department.
+All checks for unrestricted gifts should be made payable to Dauphin County Library System and shall in no event be made payable to an employee, agent, or volunteer for the credit of The Library.
 All restricted monetary gifts will be referred to the Community Engagement Committee for review.
 See paragraph IX.
 Restricted Gifts below.